Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Abstract

 \section{Abstract}

-Classical methods for acoustic scene mapping require the estimation of \ac{TDOA} between microphones.
+Classical methods for acoustic scene mapping require the estimation of the \ac{TDOA} between microphones.
 Unfortunately, \ac{TDOA} estimation is very sensitive to reverberation and additive noise.
 We introduce an unsupervised data-driven approach that exploits the natural structure of the data.
-Our method builds upon \textit{\ac{LOCA}} – an offline deep learning scheme for learning standardized data coordinates from measurements.
-Our experimental setup includes a microphone array that measures the transmitted sound source at multiple locations across the acoustic enclosure.
-We demonstrate that \ac{LOCA} learns a representation that is isometric to the spatial locations of the microphones.
-The performance of our method is evaluated using a series of realistic simulations and compared with other dimensionality-reduction schemes.
-We further assess the influence of reverberation on the results of \ac{LOCA} and show that it demonstrates considerable robustness.
+Toward this goal, we adapt the recently proposed \textit{\ac{LOCA}} – an offline deep learning scheme for extracting standardized data coordinates from measurements.
+Our experimental setup includes a microphone array that measures the transmitted sound source, whose position is unknown, at multiple locations across the acoustic enclosure.
+We demonstrate that our proposed scheme learns an isometric representation of the microphones' spatial locations and can perform extrapolation over new and unvisited regions.
+The performance of our method is evaluated using a series of realistic simulations and compared with a classical approach and other dimensionality-reduction schemes.
+We further assess reverberation's influence on our framework's results and show that it demonstrates considerable robustness.